 On April 25, 2011, the U.S. Court of Appeals for the 9th Circuit overturned the conviction, ruling that a defendant bears no burden of proving derivative citizenship and that the judge’s rulings and the prosecutor’s closing argument had shifted the burden of proof to the defendant.

 The appeals court wrote: “The prosecutor’s statement was particularly egregious because she said that the jury had ‘heard’ of such a presumption previously.
-Of course, it had not—not from counsel, not from a witness, and certainly not from the judge when he instructed the jury minutes earlier; the prosecutor simply misstated the misstated the record.
+Of course, it had not—not from counsel, not from a witness, and certainly not from the judge when he instructed the jury minutes earlier; the prosecutor simply misstated the record.
 Her closing statement, and the district court’s rulings sustaining these comments, impermissibly shifted the burden of proof to Sandoval.”

 The appeals court set aside Sandoval-Gonzalez’s conviction and ordered a new trial.